CelsoAntunes/flashcards-app/docs/flashcards-dev-roadmap.md

 ## 📘 Flashcards App Development Roadmap (Java 17, Spring Boot, PostgreSQL, Docker, CI/CD)

-This roadmap breaks your project into clear **learning phases**, each focused on deepening your backend development skills with emphasis on best practices, TDD, CI/CD, Docker, and deployment.
+This roadmap breaks your project into clear **learning phases**, each focused on deepening your backend development skills with emphasis on best practices, TDD, DDD, CI/CD, Docker, and deployment.

 ---